NocturnalNatis/NocturnalNatis/README.md

   </h3>
 <br><br><b> Natis/Nat| He·Him | INFP-T[ambivert] |Preferably 18+ friends please | Music Taste:Vkei,Goth,Rock & Metal</b>

 <sub>My Hobbies consist of; gaming, Electric Guitar & drawing.
-Please feel free to check out my <a href="https://acggoods.com/store/CrystalNatis">Store!</a> it has a lot of Resident Evil merch as of right now; I plan to add more merch soon.</sub>
+Please feel free to check out my <a href="https://acggoods.com/store/CrystalNatis">Store!</a> & give a follow there if you'd like to support me it has a lot of Resident Evil merch as of right now; I plan to add more merch soon Such as Final Fantasy,Kingdom hearts, Devil May Cry & Many more.</sub>

 <sub>I enjoy making new friends so feel free to interact with me & C+H esp if we share interests such as Resident Evil,Metal Gear, Devil may cry, DrakeNier, Final Fantasy, Kingdom Hearts,ect..
 Most of my interests I've been into for 3+ years now;Other interests Like LOZ I've been into since childhood.
 [Many more are listed in my strawpage linked in guns.lol please look there for more information.]
 Feel free to take inspo off my ponies as long as it isn't out right copying.</sub>